 Collected seeds from this named cultivar usually do not "come true" to the parent plant, so seed propagation is not common.
 Planting from collected seeds can result in plants with a different foliage color.

 If planting from purchased seeds, you will need to give them cold stratification, which is best provided by planting the seeds outdoors in the fall, in pots filled with standard potting mix.
 This is a slow-growing shrub with slow-germinating seeds; you may not see signs of growth until well after winter and following spring have given way to summer.
 Seedlings need to be kept well-watered and warm in order to grow into viable plants.
-As the plants get larger, you can pot up into a larger container.
+As the plants get larger, you can pot them into a larger container.
 It's not uncommon for seed-started barberries to remain in pots for two full years before they are ready to plant in the landscape.

 Again, before planting any barberry, consult local authorities on restrictions that may exist regarding the sale or cultivation of Japanese barberry.